katmetax/metrolink-live-tram-times-viewer/README.md

 - Add dark/light theme toggler
 - Give user ability to sort info by wait time (default) or destination in alphabetical order
 - Have a "your previous searches" and autocomplete based on them too?
 Only valid searches get stored.
-Only store up to 4 recent searches
+Only store up to 4 recent searches [DONE]
 - When a user has searched for their tram stop they should be able to navigate directly to search results on tram stop click rather than having to press the submit button [DONE]